thierrymoudiki/thierrymoudiki.github.io/_posts/2026-01-01-theta-vs-dynrmf-on-M1-M3-Tourism.md

 ---
 layout: post
-title: "Forecasting benchmark: Dynrmf vs Theta Method on M-Competitions"
+title: "Forecasting benchmark: Dynrmf (a new serious competitor in town) vs Theta Method on M-Competitions and Tourism competitition"
 description: "Benchmarking Dynrmf vs Theta Method on M-Competitions and Tourism competitition"
 date: 2026-01-01
 categories: R